mattconners/mattconners.github.io/README.md

 # Matt Conners
 This is my collection of repositories, writings and work.
 I like finance, statistics, and machine learning.
+I am a ski instructor.